Taut foliations from knot diagrams

-We then construct from $G$ a graph $\mathscr{G}$ with weighted edges according to the following rule: \begin{enumerate} \item consider the maximal subgraph $G'$ of $G$ not containing the bivalent vertices; in other words $G'$ is obtained by removing all the bivalent vertices of $G$ and all the edges having at least one endpoint on some bivalent vertex; \item if two vertices $v$ and $w$ of $G'$ are connected by multiple edges $\{e_1, \dots, e_h\}$, identify all of them to a unique edge $e$ whose weight $w(e)$ is the absolute value of the sum of the labels of $e_1\dots, e_h$. \end{enumerate} Figure \ref{fig: new graph rule} shows a pictorial description of these two rules.
-We denote by $\mathcal{W}$ the set of weights of the graph $\mathscr{G}$.
+Starting from $G$, we define a graph $\mathscr{G}$ with weighted edges according to the following rule: \begin{enumerate} \item Consider the maximal subgraph $G'$ of $G$ that does not contain any bivalent vertices; in other words, $G'$ is obtained by removing all bivalent vertices of $G$ and the interior of all edges incident to them. \item If two vertices $v$ and $w$ of $G'$ are connected by multiple edges $\{e_1, \dots, e_h\}$, collapse them to a single edge $e$ whose weight $w(e)$ is the absolute value of the sum of the labels of $e_1, \dots, e_h$. \end{enumerate}